kus/cs2-modded-server/README.md

 And check the ports cs2 is using on your OS i.e. on Ubuntu `sudo lsof -i -P -n | head -n 1; sudo lsof -i -P -n | grep cs2`.

+### How do I add more bots?

+By default bots are enabled in deathmatch, gungame, gungame ffa, retakes, scoutsknives and wingman.

+The default is set to add 1 bot if only 1 human is in the server, and then if there is 2 or more humans there will be no bots.

+You can overwrite the settings for the bots by creating a "[custom file](#custom-files)" for this file [custom_bots.cfg](https://github.com/kus/cs2-modded-server/blob/master/game/csgo/cfg/custom_bots.cfg).

+If you copy [custom_bots.cfg](https://github.com/kus/cs2-modded-server/blob/master/game/csgo/cfg/custom_bots.cfg) and put it in the `custom_files/cfg/` directory (`/home/steam/cs2/custom_files/cfg/` on default Linux setup) and you can modify it and change say `bot_quota` to `10` if you want 10 players at all times.
+When the server starts (on Linux and Windows) it will merge this file into the game cfg and it will execute every time `bots.cfg` executes.

+You can also just login to RCON `rcon_password yourpassword` and use `rcon bot_add_ct` and `rcon bot_add_t`.

+If you want to remove bots you use `rcon bot_kick`.

+### Why can't I set the server to start automatically with a mod loaded

+Because the way the server is setup with several mods it's not possible.
+You can't use `+exec` in the server launcher as that executes to quick before SourceMod is loaded.
+You can monitor the server once it's started (via RCON) and then load a mod i.e. `exec dm.cfg`.

 ### Manually updating Metamod:Source and CounterStrikeSharp

 If you are on a unix based system, you can run `scripts/check-updates.sh` which will check the current versions of each plugin installed in this repo vs what the latest is, this makes it easier than going through each one manually.